Ashisoma/Quote/README.md

 This web application allows a user to :
 1. Add a quote,
 2. Delete a quote,
-3. Like or Dislike a quote
+3. Like or Dislike a quote.

 The application shows date when the quote was put and how many days since it was put there.